Communications Outline for Managers

 Written by Tim Creasey

-Are you a people manager?
+Are you a manager?
 This outline enables you to create an information packet to use in coaching sessions with employees on your team.
 The outline addresses the most important messages supervisors can send to build employee Awareness of the need for change.
 Often, this information gets overlooked during coaching sessions, but it is vital to helping employees most through the change process successfully.
 For the best results with coaching, use this outline along with the ADKAR Model.

 Communication Outline for Coaching Sessions